loopwerk/Saga/Sources/Saga/Saga.docc/GettingStarted.md

 Please check out the [Example project](https://github.com/loopwerk/Saga/blob/main/Example) for a more complete picture of Saga.
 Simply open `Package.swift`, wait for the dependencies to be downloaded, and run the project from within Xcode.
 Or run from the command line: `swift run`.
 The example project contains articles with tags and pagination, an app portfolio, static pages, RSS feeds for all articles and per tag, statically typed HTML templates, and more.

 You can also check the [source of loopwerk.io](https://github.com/loopwerk/loopwerk.io), which is completely built with Saga.

+## Writers
+In the custom metadata example above, you can see that the articles step uses four different kinds of writers: `itemWriter`, `listWriter`, `tagWriter`, and `yearWriter`.
+Each writer takes a renderer function, in this case `swim`, using a locally defined function with the HTML template.
+The `swim` function comes from the [SagaSwimRenderer](https://github.com/loopwerk/SagaSwimRenderer) library, whereas `renderArticle`, `renderArticles`, `renderTag` and the rest are locally defined in your project.
+They are the actual HTML templates, using a strongly typed DSL.

+> tip: If you prefer to work with Mustache-type HTML template files, check out [SagaStencilRenderer](https://github.com/loopwerk/SagaStencilRenderer).

+The four different writers are all used for different purposes:

+- `itemWriter` writes a single item to a single file.
+For example `content/articles/my-article.md` will be written to `deploy/articles/my-article.html`, or `content/index.md` to `deploy/index.html`.
+- `listWriter` writes an array of items to multiple files.
+For example to create an `deploy/articles/index.html` page that lists all your articles in a paginated manner.
+- `tagWriter` writes an array of items to multiple files, based on a tag.
+If you tag your articles you can use this to render tag pages like `deploy/articles/iOS/index.html`.
+- `yearWriter` is similar to `tagWriter` but uses the publication date of the item.
+You can use this to create year-based archives of your articles, for example `deploy/articles/2022/index.html`.

+For more information, please check out ``Writer``.

 ## Extending Saga